 How Locomotor Training works

-During the first phase, sensory information from the legs and trunk during walking is repetitively sent to the spinal cord using BWST.
-The sensory input comes from the actual stepping, from the manual contact of the therapist on the patient and from the contact of the sole of the foot on the ground.
-The therapist ensures that the patient is optimizing standing and walking although as the patient improves, the assistance of the therapist is reduced.
+During step training, sensory information from the legs and trunk is repetitively sent to the spinal cord.
+The sensory input comes from the actual stepping, from the manual contact of the therapist on the participants and from the contact of the sole of the foot on the ground.
+The therapist ensures that the participant is building their motor skills through standing and walking.
+As the participant improves, the assistance of the therapist is reduced.